University of Central Florida/HCA Florida Healthcare GME Consortium

 Our Mission

-The mission of University of Central Florida/HCA Florida Healthcare GME Consortium is to educate, train and inspire our trainees to become exemplary physicians who are focused on high quality patient-centered healthcare within a framework that meets or exceeds accreditation requirements.
+The mission of University of Central Florida/HCA Florida Healthcare GME Consortium is to educate, train and inspire our trainees to become exemplary physicians who are focused on high quality patient-centered healthcare within a framework that exceeds accreditation requirements.
 We aim to provide a structured learning environment that:

 - Creates a climate of clinical inquiry between trainees and faculty